marimeireles/marimeireles/README.md

   - Computer science topics: [cyborgdream.github.io](https://cyborgdream.github.io/)
   - Personal blog about my travellings that contemplate aspects of digital nomading and community building: [wireless-hippie.github.io](https://wireless-hippie.github.io/)

-🧠 **Want to hire my beautiful brains?:**
+🧠 **Hiring my brains:**

-I'm open to techinical AI Safety positions in the Bay Area!
-Feel free to send me an email and/or grab a time on my [calendar](https://calendar.app.google/BocgEAFEH9JD8YKN9) to discuss.
+- I'm currently seeking in-person opportunities in the Bay Area!
+[Get in touch](https://calendar.app.google/BocgEAFEH9JD8YKN9) :)

 _"Typelists are devoid of any value: Their bodies are empty, they don't hold any state, and they don't define any functionality." - Alexandrescu_